 Rooftop gardens and green roofs provide a space where individuals can have some contact with nature in a place that it might be hard to come by, such as a large city.
 According to studies done in Landscape and Urban Planning Journal, “Nature experiences, including walking, relieve anxiety and negative effects of stress in adults and are associated with greater emotional well-being in children.”
 Non-profit organizations, such as Come Alive Outside, work with healthcare, public health, outdoor recreation and landscape profession partners to help get people outdoors in communities across North America.

-Here are some additional benefits of rooftop gardens and green roofs:
+Additional benefits of rooftop gardens & green roofs:

 What Goes into Building a Rooftop Garden?

 There are many factors to consider when constructing a green roof or rooftop garden.
 Here are some of the largest: